 The best side hustles for older adults are the ones that meet their needs and desires.
 While this may sound impractical and somewhat existential, it’s very true and here’s why.

-What I’ve learned is that it is at least as hard to do something you don’t really want to do just for the security or money as it is to do something you really enjoy, so we may as well go for the thing we enjoy at this point in life.
+What I’ve learned is that it is at least as hard to do something you don’t really want to do just for the security or money as it is to do something you really enjoy, so we may as well do the thing we enjoy at this point in life.

 In the Prudential study on side hustles, almost half, or 46% of those over 56 who worked side hustles said they are working gigs to make ends meet.
 This implies the other half are working gigs because they enjoy it.